Average Settlement For Car Accident Back & Neck Injury ‘25

 Every case is unique, but these factors have the largest impact on case value:

-- Injury severity.
-In general, more severe injuries lead to higher case settlements.
+In general, the worst car crash injuries lead to higher case settlements.
 Severe injury cases are more likely to require extensive treatment and time off from work, while causing greater pain and suffering.

 Types Of Damages Awarded in Back and Neck Injury Cases